-In this type of system, material from the outer layers of the larger star falls onto the surface of the white dwarf, building up density and pressure.
+In this type of system, material from the outer layers of the companion star falls onto the surface of the white dwarf, building up density and pressure.
 Since this material contains a lot of hydrogen the increase in density, temperature and pressure eventually triggers an outburst of nuclear fusion, producing an explosion that can cause the brightness of the binary system to briefly increase by hundreds of thousands of times (a classical nova).
 In some systems the process of accretion and explosion can occur repeatedly, producing a cataclysmic variable star with periodic, if perhaps irregular, outbursts.
-These are known as recurrent novae and dwarf novae.
+These are known as recurrent novae.

-Activity _unit8.2.1 Activity 3 Hydrogen in giant star
+Activity 3 Hydrogen in companion star

 Why is the accreting material from the companion star rich in hydrogen ?

 This material is from the outer layers of the companion star.
 Nuclear fusion normally only occurs in the cores of stars, so although the main sequence companion is converting its core hydrogen to helium, the outer layers still contain a significant quantity of unused hydrogen.